KM STEAM Summer Land Camp grads earn academic credits

 KM Indigenous STEAM Accredited Summer Land Camp

 Our instructors are all enthusiastic college/university students who have completed the KM STEAM Land Camp Instructor training program.
-With a wide range of backgrounds, skills, and experiences, they’re ready to mentor, engage and inspire!
-You’ll also connect with Knowledge Keepers and Elders who bring an Indigenous worldview to every activity.
+With a wide range of backgrounds, skills, and experiences, they are ready to mentor, engage and inspire!
+You will also connect with Knowledge Keepers and Elders who bring an Indigenous worldview to activities.

-If you successfully complete the KM STEAM Camp, you’ll earn one interdisciplinary high school credit and one Canadore College credit – this could be a chance to make up an academic credit or improve your marks.
-You’ll be given a clear outline of course content, projects and activities, expectations and evaluations.
-This could be the most fun you’ll ever have while learning on the land!
+If you successfully complete the KM STEAM Camp, you will earn one interdisciplinary high school credit and one Canadore College credit – this could be a change to make up an academic credit or improve your marks.
+You will be given a clear outline of course content, projects and activities, expectations and evaluations.
+This could be the most fun you will ever have while learning on the land!

 We would love to hear from you!